Ablaze-laziaF/UselessProjects2.0/README.md

 ..
 Was supposed to walk, it doesn't do that.
 Was supposed to wave like a cat when you walk past it, it doesn't do that either.
 I idn't knew what to do, but atleast I wanted a better ending, so I rounded it off with some final look upgrades that makes me laugh when I look at the photo.

+All the photos and videos in the googledrive link below.

 ### Project Demo
 # Video
 https://drive.google.com/drive/folders/1JcOdHqjn9uG7sZyFrTnFvAUcRM__7HY7